JordanMajd/MissionControl/Docs/Modding.md

 UniverseLib is a required library with a focus on UI which Mission Control makes use of for some of its features.

-ℹ️ You can also [setup UnityExplorer](#setup-unityexplorer), which is a mod that has this library bundled in it ℹ️
+ℹ️ You can also [setup UnityExplorer](#setup-unityexplorer), which is a mod that has this library bundled in it. ℹ️

 1. Download this [this precompiled version of UnityExplorer](https://locoserver.net/dl/unityexplorer_bie6.zip)
     - Ideally the [UniverseLib IL2CPP Interop version](https://github.com/sinai-dev/UniverseLib) would be used, but [issues with NET 6.0](https://github.com/sinai-dev/UnityExplorer/issues/169#issuecomment-1251730571]) force the use of this precompiled version